 Step 3 of 3 of setting up private name servers.

-This article is all about fixing your glue, by which we mean checking the SOA and NS records in your domain's DNS zone, and making sure they match the name servers being used at your registrar exactly.
+This article is all about fixing your glue by checking the SOA and NS records in your domain's DNS zone and making sure they match exactly the name servers used at your registrar.

 The SOA (Start of Authority) and NS (Name server) records tell the internet that your private name servers are authoritative and contain the most up-to-date information about your DNS settings.
 If these are not set correctly, some DNS servers will not trust your private name servers.
 Other DNS servers may get confused because there is a mismatch between what the registrar says and what your name servers say.
-This typically results in some people being able to reach your domain, while others cannot.
-So it is always a good idea to double-check these settings:
+This typically results in some people reaching your domain while others cannot.
+So it is always a good idea to double-check these settings.

 Fixing the Glue

-Depending on your hosting plan, the instructions for how to make the proper changes for your DNS Glue will vary.
-Please refer to the proper section below with instructions for your specific control panel.
+Depending on your hosting plan, the instructions for making the proper changes for your DNS Glue will vary.
+Please refer to the appropriate sections below with instructions for your control panel.

-The following steps will walk you through how to change the NS records when using private name servers with WHM and cPanel.
+The following steps will walk you through how to change the NS records when using private name servers within your WHM.

 - Log in to WHM.

-- In the NS field, replace each name server with your private name servers (ns1 and ns2, - be sure to include each trailing dot):
+- In the NS fields, make sure they are using your private name servers (ns1. and ns2.).
+Be sure to include their trailing dots!

 Be sure this is done for every domain name you host.

-The following steps will show you how to change the NS records when using private name servers with Plesk version 10 or higher.
+The following steps will show you how to change the NS records when using private name servers with Plesk on Windows Dedicated hosting.

 - Log in to Plesk.

-- Go to the desired domain's control panel (if not already there).
+- Go to the desired domain's control panel.

-- Click on the Websites & Domains tab.
+- Click on Websites & Domains from the left-side menu.

-Here you can edit the existing NS records by selecting the host entry, or add a new NS record if needed:
+- In the Edit the Resource Record section, you can edit the existing NS records by selecting the host entry or add a new NS record if needed.